karthikeyan5/word-search/README.md

 ## Instructions
 1. Please run the "main.py" by using the following command in your command promt.
         `python3 main.py`

 ## Project Blueprint
 1. main.py - this is the file that should be executed.
-2. process_file.py - this adds words to the dictionary from single text file passed to it.
-3. find_word.py - finds the given word from the dictionary.